Senator Paul Simon Federal Building

 Public Hours: 8 a.m.– 4:30 p.m.
 Monday through Friday (except federal holidays)

-For building service calls or more information, refer to the contacts above right.
+For building service calls or more information, refer to the contact above.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking & Public Transportation